barvian/thesis/paper.md

 	</li>
 	<li>
 		<h5>Cover the essential aspects of anxiety recovery</h5>
 		<p>Though the feature set of this application was kept to a bare minimum, it is important that users are provided as complete a self-help anxiety recovery program as possible within the time frame.
-Ideally, the application could confidently stand on its own as a starting point for relapse-free anxiety treatment, yet easily allow for the possibility of extending it through more specific applications, such as [Headspace](https://www.headspace.com) or [Calm](http://calm.com) for a more comprehensive meditation practice.</p>
+Ideally, the application could confidently stand on its own as a starting point for relapse-free anxiety treatment, yet easily allow for the possibility of extending it through more specific applications, such as <a href="https://www.headspace.com">Headspace</a> or <a href="http://calm.com">Calm</a> for a more comprehensive meditation practice.</p>
 	</li>
 	<li>
 		<h5>Be unobtrusive yet involved</h5>